tristann9/db-backup/README.md

 MYSQL_SERVICE_CMD="service mysql start"
 ```

 Directory used to restore the backup.
-If you are using *full-restore* set this to MySQL datadir otherwise set this to a temporal directory.
+If you are using *full-restore* set this to MySQL datadir (e.g. /var/lib/mysql) otherwise set this to a temporal directory.

 ```
 LOCAL_DIR='/tmp/restore_db'